Kairn/rakurima/README.md

 ## Design
 Rakurima is designed to be an all-encompassing and non-blocking server that handles Maelstrom workloads with partition tolerance.
 * **All-encompassing** - There is only a single server binary that contains logic to process different types of requests, even concurrently without being incorrect.
-* **Non-blocking** - A pending request will not block the serving of other requests.
+* **Non-blocking** - A "slow" request will not block the servicing of other requests.
 For example, while the server is waiting for the replication of an update request, it can still respond to new echo requests with minimal delay.
 * **Partition tolerance** - It adopts a simplified version of the [Raft](https://raft.github.io/raft.pdf) consensus algorithm for distributed log replication to ensure that the system can function correctly as long as a majority of nodes are up and can communicate with each other.

 More detailed design specifications can be found in the [doc](https://github.com/Kairn/rakurima/tree/master/doc) subdirectory.